purpuraBib/mugen-things/README-en.md

-This repository is existing for publishing files and receiving Issues.
+This repository is existing for publishing files and receiving Issues.<br>
-Therefore any Pull requests will be canceled.
+Therefore any Pull requests will be canceled.<br>
-Publishing based on making Branches, Forks, or Clones is deemed as republishing.
+Publishing based on making Branches, Forks, or Clones is deemed as republishing.<br>

 Publishing files with no modifying as a result can violate their licenses.
-Don't do these.
+Don't do these.<br>

 ---
 All files except README.md and README-en.md in this repository are